 Providing a safe, confidential and welcoming space for you to be heard without judgement, and adhering to the IACP Code of Ethics, I aim to ensure that your therapeutic experience is comfortable, meets your needs, and facilitates healing and personal exploration and growth all within established guidelines.
 Please feel free to call or email me if you have any questions or would like to arrange an appointment.

-If you need support in coping with anxiety, stress, low mood or other mental health issues, I can help.
+I provide support to help you manage anxiety, stress, low mood or other mental health issues.

 Being human and naturally having my own personal challenges in life, I realised that dealing with emotional and psychological issues required self exploration, increased awareness, understanding, and compassion.
 Addressing matters that had repeatedly demanded my attention improved my ability to manage emotional responses in difficult situations and began to facilitate personal growth.
 Wanting to learn more about the therapeutic process, I began my journey in Counselling studies in IICP College in Dublin in 2013.
 I completed my Honours Bachelor Degree in Integrative Counselling & Psychotherapy in 2017 and as part of my professional development have spent several hundred hours working with adult clients who have been struggling with a wide range of mental health concerns.